Why Mac keeps turning off and what you can do about it

 2. Check your Mac for malware

 Malware is capable of wreaking havoc on your Mac and could be responsible for your Mac shutting down on its own.
-I use CleanMyMac X and its Malware Removal module to run regular checks on my Mac.
+I use CleanMyMac and its Malware Removal feature that comes with the Protection tool to run regular checks on my Mac.

-I like CleanMyMac X because it protects my Mac from all kinds of vulnerabilities in real time and warns me whenever I'm downloading something suspicious.
+I like CleanMyMac because it protects my Mac from all kinds of threats in real time and warns me whenever I'm downloading something suspicious.

-You can download it for free here.
+You can get your free CleanMyMac trial.
 The app is notarized by Apple, so you know it's safe to use.
-Now, here's how to use CleanMyMac X to run a virus scan:
+Now, here's how to use CleanMyMac:

 Malware scan in process